property assessment policy

 City Council -

-Staff reported the city’s 2025 property assessments are at 86% of full value and said this is outside the required compliance range.
+Staff reported the city’s 2025 property assessments are at 86% of full value, which staff said is outside the required compliance range.

 Personnel and Finance Committee -